 Upcoming Events

-Check out our Bee & Butterfly Basecamp when you visit the library!
-Drop-in crafts, activities, and a seek'n'find game!
-Available all month long in the Children's Room!
-And don't forget to walk the Storywalk outside!
+Check out our activity center when you visit the library!
+Drop-in crafts, activities, and a seek'n'find game with a Thanksgiving theme!

 Join the Winter Reading Warmup Challenge!
 Yonkers Public Library's invites readers of all ages to expand their knowledge this winter by reading and learning in our Winter Reading Warmup Challenge.
 Participants can begin logging books on January 1 through March 15, 2024.
 For every book that you log, your name will be entered into a drawing foran Amazon gift card.
 Each library branch will host its own drawing.
 Register here or below.